aws/aws-encryption-sdk-c/README.md

 [Security issue notifications](./CONTRIBUTING.md#security-issue-notifications)

+See [Support Policy](./SUPPORT_POLICY.rst) for for details on the current support status of all major versions of this library.

 ## Dependencies

 The only direct dependencies of this code are OpenSSL 1.0.2 or higher or 1.1.0 or higher and